uaamacaspac/SCM-Starter-Macaspac/README.md

    - Begin by cloning the starter template from Chris's repository.

 2. **Modify Assessment Contract**:
-   - Edited the assessment contract to enhance functionalities:
+   - Modified the assessment contract to enhance functionalities and change the theme:
-     - Enabled deposit and withdrawal of any value.
+     - Added custom time increase
+     - Added custom time reduction
-     - Added a transfer function from the ATM to specified addresses (not functional on localhost due to network constraints).
+     - Added time transfer to other person(address)

 3. **Edit `index.js`**:
    - Updated `index.js` to accommodate expanded functionalities:
+     - Modified the code for increasing and reducing time.
-     - Added inputs for deposit and withdrawal amounts.
+     - Added inputs and button to add time transfer functionality in frontend.
-     - Integrated inputs for ETH transfer amount and target address.

 4. **Run Codes and Contract**:
    - Start the Hardhat node for the localhost network: